JoeyDP/komidabot/README.md

 About
 -----

-Komidabot retrieves the [menu for the komida restaurants](https://www.uantwerpen.be/nl/campusleven/eten/weekmenu/) at the University of Antwerp and lets you know what's for lunch on Slack.
+Komidabot retrieves the [menu for the komida restaurants](https://www.uantwerpen.be/nl/campusleven/eten/weekmenu/) at the University of Antwerp and lets you know what's for lunch on Facebook.

 There are two modes of operation for the bot.
 Manual and interactive.